Solita43/Discord-Clone/README.md

  * A few things we learned:
     * How to build out a backend API server using Python
     * Collaboration skills
+    * Leveraging web sockets to support chat messages
-    * Ways React allows multiple developers to divide up a project in to more manageable chunks.
+    * Ways React allows multiple developers to divide up a project in to more manageable chunks and components.

  * A few skills we improved upon:
-   * We greatly improved our skills with Redux in terms of building out a store and ensuring the reducers give new memory addresses to updated data.
+   * We greatly improved our skills with Redux in terms of building out a store, determining optimal data structures, and ensuring the reducers give new memory addresses to updated data.